According to a 2021 Merritt Hawkins survey, a whopping 34% of final-year residents said they find their educational debt “very concerning.”

 National health service corps substance use disorder (SUD) workforce loan repayment program

 It’s no secret that the opioid epidemic is getting out of control.
-To combat that, the new NHSC Substance Use Disorder (SUD) Workforce LRP starts in Fall 2018 to get more people working in this critical area.
+To combat that, the NHSC Substance Use Disorder (SUD) Workforce LRP is working to get more people working in this critical area.

 Clinicians can qualify for this LRP by committing to at least three years’ worth of full-time service in providing substance use disorder treatment services.
 If you complete the program, you’ll get a sweet award of up to $75,000 to repay your student loans.